jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (3) Where, following the affirmation referred to in subsection (2) of a request made under subsection (1), the agreed terms of settlement to which the request relates are signed by the person empowered to do so,—
-  (a) those terms are final and binding on, and enforceable by, the parties; and (ab) the terms may not be cancelled under section 7 of the Contractual Remedies Act 1979; and (b) except for enforcement purposes, no party may seek to bring those terms before the Authority or the Court, whether by action, appeal, application for review, or otherwise.
+  (a) those terms are final and binding on, and enforceable by, the parties; and (ab) the terms may not be cancelled under section 7 of the Contractual Remedies Act 1979; and (b) except for enforcement purposes, no party may seek to bring those terms before the Authority or the court, whether by action, appeal, application for review, or otherwise.
 (4) A person who breaches an agreed term of settlement to which subsection (3) applies is liable to a penalty imposed by the Authority.

 ### 150 Decision by authority of parties